1986–87 WHL season

-The 1986–87 WHL season was the 21st season for the Western Hockey League.
-Fourteen teams completed a 72-game season.
-The Medicine Hat Tigers won the President's Cup before going on to also capture the Memorial Cup.
+The 1986–87 WHL season was the 21st season of the Western Hockey League (WHL).
+While the Kamloops Blazers won their second Scotty Munro Memorial Trophy as regular season champions, the Medicine Hat Tigers won the President's Cup as playoff champions before going on to win the 1987 Memorial Cup tournament.

+The season saw the return of the Swift Current Broncos, with the Lethbridge Broncos relocating prior to the start of the season.